hoetzgit/dewheater/README.md

 "debug": true # debug on/off

+"sensorType": "BME280", Set to either "BME280" or "DHT22" depending on sensor type installed.

+"dhtPin": 4, GPIO pin used for DHT22 if installed, BCM mode

+"bmePort": 1, Port used by BME280 if installed

+"bmeAddress": "0x76", BMD280 address if installed

 "dewHeaterPin": 23, # Dew Heater relay control pin, BCM mode

 "dewHeaterCutinOffset": 1.0, # Dew Heater cut-in (on) offset in degrees C. This offset is added to the calculated dew